Anna Scher, left, and her daughter Fannie Scher Davis

 Reconstruction of Linear Pottery (LBK) longhouse, c.5500-4500 BC.

-Chart by Razib Khan showing Jewish genetic history (2021)
+Chart by Razib Khan showing Ashkenazi Jewish genetic history (2023)

 My earliest-known matrilineal ancestor, Hana Bendkowska (c.1770-before 1844), the grandmother of Anna Scher, has one more family history clue in her last name.
 This name derives from the town of Będków, 13 miles southeast of Lodz.
 Jews first came to Bendkov (as it was called in Yiddish) in the 1700s and leased an inn, but these Jewish innkepers were forced to leave once their lease expired.
 The Catholic Church owned Bendkov at the time, and did not allow Jews to settle again in the town until the early 1800s.
 It's possible that the original expelled Jews included Hana Bendkowska's family.